hasura/graphql-engine/docs/graphql/manual/migrations/existing-database.rst

   contain the required information to reproduce the current state of the server including the Postgres schema and Hasura metadata.
 The apply command will mark this migration as "applied" on the server.
-If you'd like to read more about the format of migration files, checkout the reference doc at :ref:`migration_file_reference`.
+If you'd like to read more about the format of migration files, check out the :ref:`migration_file_format`.

 .. note::